Jeonhyeonmin/BlockFlow-Engine/CONTRIBUTING.en.md

 <hr>

 <p align="center">
-  🎉 Thank you for contributing to **BlockFlow Engine**!
+  🎉 Thank you for contributing to <string>BlockFlow Engine</strong>!
 Your contributions help make this project shine even brighter.
 </p>

 <hr>